www-splitcells-net/net.splitcells.network/doc/tasks.md

 The priority of a task is just a guideline.
 ### Current Tasks
 1. Create last version with unnecessary mayor changes.
-   In order to do this, the old repo interface has to be replaced with the new one.
+   1. In order to do this, the old repo interface has to be replaced with the new one.
+   1. Fix stderr filtering.
 1. "run.and.show.if.failed" and similar: do not filter stderr echo.
 1. "run.and.show.if.failed": store final output in error case in temporary file and just show link to file in order to not clutter output.